-The Christmas cheer is here and nothing says it quite like a trip to a Christmas Market.
-Here’s our pick of our five favorite ones around Europe.
+The holiday season is almost upon us and nothing says it quite like a trip to a Christmas Market.
+Here’s a list of our four favorite ones from around Europe.

 Budapest – Hungary